AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/Overview.md

 * I always had to work with Rosemary with the same Pi, which gave us so much difficulties.
 I have described them on the lecture logs seperetly.
 * At times, it was difficult to glue all the team members when reaching common goals.

+#### Suggestions
+* Providing more hardware, espically it would be great if each student can have his or her own Pi which would avoid all the chaos we had throughout the course.

 [Move to top](#top)